The Pros and Cons of a Locked Interest Rate on a Mortgage Loan

 It's a gamble.
 Rates may go down and your gamble could pay off.
 In that case, you would have been a little worse off if you had locked your loan.
 But if rates go up, you have no protection.
 You will pay the higher rate if you remain with that lender.

 What Are the Main Elements to Loan Locks?

 When deciding to lock a loan, there are three points to consider:

 - Length of the lock period

 Borrowers will pay extra for an extended loan lock.
-Extended locks are usually not free.
 The interest rate will be a bit higher or the points will reflect the loan lock fee.
 That's because the lender is taking on the risk that rates could go up while the transaction is processed, so the lender could end up losing money if the loan is funded at a lower-than-market interest rate.
-But locking the loan gives the borrower peace of mind.
-Real estate experts generally recommend that borrowers lock.

 There is rarely a reason not to lock a loan.
 Interest rates change daily, sometimes hourly.
-To protect yourself against the volatility of the marketplace, it's a good idea to lock your rate once you are satisfied with the rate.
-The reason some buyers dislike loan locks is because they want to grind every dime out of a transaction that is humanely possible.
+To protect yourself against the volatility of the marketplace, it's a good idea to lock your rate once you are satisfied with it.

 Just remember that if the rate was acceptable when it was locked three weeks ago, a drop of an eighth of a point or so isn't the end of the world.
 You don't need to try to squeak out every dime to get a good deal.
 The important thing is that you end up with a home you're happy with at a price you can afford.

 Consumer Financial Protection Bureau.
 "What's a Lock-In or a Rate Lock on a Mortgage?"
 Accessed June 1, 2020.